Is Masturbation Always Wrong?

 What then may a man do if he needs to obtain a sperm sample?

-If he is married he may use a perforated condom in marital intercourse, so that the act both consummates a true one-flesh union through the depositing of semen, while at the same time leaving semen behind in the sheath for collection and testing.
+Married Men — If he is married he may use a perforated condom in marital intercourse, so that the act both consummates a true one-flesh union through the depositing of semen, while at the same time leaving semen behind in the sheath for collection and testing.
 Or he may collect sperm from his wife’s birth canal after a conjugal act with no condom.

-I do not know what clinical alternatives are available.
+Single Men — I do not know what clinical alternatives are available.
 These should be explored with a physician.
 I therefore offer the same advice that I offered above: Explore morally licit options for collecting semen samples with a competent physician who respects Catholic values.

 Following sound moral principles, the following conditions should guide this exploration and any accompanying behavior: